Localization for coarse homology theories: Fixed points in bornological coarse spaces

-\begin{ex} Here is our typical example of a hyperexcisive equivariant coarse homology theory.
-Assume that is an equivariant coarse homology theory and form the twist defined by $E(X):=F(X\otimes G_{can,min})$, {where $G_{can,min}$ is the canonical bornological coarse space associated to the group $G$ \cite[Example 2.4]{equicoarse}}.

-{Recall the definition \cite[Definition 5.15]{equicoarse} of the property of continuity of a functor $ G\BC\to \bC$.} \begin{lem} If $F$ is continuous, then $E $ is hyperexcisive. \end{lem} \begin{proof} Assume that $L$ is an invariant locally finite subset of $W_{min,max}\otimes X\otimes G_{can,min}$.
+Here is our typical example of a hyperexcisive equivariant coarse homology theory.
+Assume that is an equivariant coarse homology theory and form the twist {where $G_{can,min}$ is the canonical bornological coarse space associated to the group~$G$ -- see~\cite[Ex.~2.4]{equicoarse}}. {Recall the definition \cite[Def.~5.15]{equicoarse} of the property of continuity of a functor $ G\BC\to \bC$.} \begin{lem} If $F$ is continuous, then $E $ is hyperexcisive. \end{lem} \begin{proof} Let $X$ be a bounded $G$-bornological coarse space and assume that $L$ is an invariant locally finite subset of $W_{min,max}\otimes X\otimes G_{can,min}$.
 We claim that the image of the projection $L\to W$ is finite.
 We have an equality

 Hence the image of $L\to W$ is the same as the image of $L\cap (W\times X\times \{e\})\to W$.
 Since $W\times X\times \{e\}$ is a bounded subset of $W_{min,max}\times X\times G_{can,min}$ this intersection is finite, and so is its image in $W$.